anti-grass/grass-anti-virus/README.md

 Follow these steps to get Grass Anti Virus running on your local machine.

-### Option 1: Pre-Compiled Executables
+### Option 1: Pre-Compiled Executables (For Windows Users)

 1. Head over to [the releases page](https://github.com/anti-grass/grass-anti-virus/releases)
-2. Find the latest release, and download the correct file for your operating system
+2. Find the latest release (sadly, you can only install the pre-compiled executable for windows at the current moment)
 3. Run the file

-### Option 2: Self-Compiling
+### Option 2: Self-Compiling (For Non Windows Users, Or Advanced Users)

 1. Clone the repository to your local machine:
    ```bash